WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 </div>

 <div>
-  In the end, I&#8217;m unsure if I&#8217;ve hit a wall with my numbers, but it feels artificial.
+  In the end, I'm unsure if I've hit a wall with my numbers, but it feels artificial.
 Everest does come within 70% of the numbers it achieved in a pure memory test, but even the Everest test tops out at exactly 8192MB/s.
 </div>

 <div>
 </div>

 <div>
-  I&#8217;ll try changing my memory speeds to something faster and see if this limit is artificial or a limit of my system.
+  I'll try changing my memory speeds to something faster and see if this limit is artificial or a limit of my system.
 </div>

 <!-- AddThis Advanced Settings generic via filter on the_content -->